imxade/o2c-graph/README.md

 ### Data

-The `sap-o2c-data/` directory must exist in the project root.
-On startup, all JSONL files are read via Node.js `fs` and registered into DuckDB WASM's virtual filesystem — no manual ETL required.
+The `src/sap-o2c-data/` directory contains all 19 contextual tables as JSONL files.
+On startup, Vite natively globs these files as static assets.
+The browser downloads them and instantly registers them into the client-side DuckDB WASM virtual filesystem — zero Node.js ETL required!

 ### Vercel Deployment